jplewe/aivx.io/index.md

 To realize this future, we're developing an LLM-driven 3D procedural generation engine, a new approach to generative AI which is extremely fast and adaptable for real world use today.
 It doesn't use diffusion, is geared toward serious development over vibe coding, and retains complete artistic control.

 Our first product in the engine is AIVX PUSH, a mesmerizing puzzle game with ever-changing visuals.
 A demo is coming soon to Steam, with future releases on mobile and XR.
-It serves as a proof of concept for the procedural generation layer, generating everything in real-time.
+It serves as a proof of concept for the procgen layer, generating itself entirely in real-time.